 Where to Stay near Big Bend National Park

 For visitors coming from the east, the quaint little town of Marathon is the main gateway and the closest town to the park on this side.
 From the west, the closest towns to the park are Study Butte, Terlingua, and the Terlingua Ghost Town, although none of these have any luxury resorts.
 For the best accommodation on the western edge of the park, head to nearby Lajitas.

-- Luxury Hotels: In Marathon, you can't beat the historic Gage Hotel.
+- In Marathon, you can't beat the historic Gage Hotel.
 This beautiful property, complete with an outdoor pool, inviting fire pits for gathering around in the evening, and central areas in the main lodge for conversing around a fireplace, is the best place to stay in the entire area.
 You won't find TVs in the luxury rooms and suites, but you will probably make friends, enjoy some evening conversations, and if you choose to dine at the hotel's 12 Gage Restaurant, you'll be treated to some fine cuisine.

 - Located in Marathon, Eve's Garden B&B is at the upper end of mid-range.
 This very unique place features lavish and lovely design elements in vibrant colors.
 Rooms are thoughtfully decorated.
 The organic garden and outdoor spaces are pleasant areas to appreciate the night sky or enjoy a cup of coffee.
 On the west side of the park, choices are limited.
 Most options are budget places, but many of these are still quite pricey.

-- Camping: There are three campgrounds in the park, as well as drive-to backcountry campsites.
+- There are three campgrounds in the park, as well as drive-to backcountry campsites.
 Outside the park are a number of RV parks and tent camping areas.
 See our article on the Best Campgrounds at Big Bend National Park for a complete list.